 You’ll want window treatments that preserve your ability to control natural light.
 Really, what good is the wide openness of sliding doors if your treatments hinder the light’s ability to fill your room with its warmth?

 Access to the outside is another factor.
 You don’t want to hinder the easy working of the sliding door with cumbersome window treatments that make it more difficult to access your outside area.

 6. Think about your View versus your Privacy

 Lastly, consider that sliding doors often provide a lovely view of the yard or deck, so it’s important to choose something that won’t block your view, but still allow you the option to have some privacy on those occasions when you wish to have it.

 With all these factors in mind, take heart, there are many choices available to you

-With options like curtains, blinds, shades, shutters, cellular shades, specialty treatments, your choices of window treatments are as fluid as your lovely sliding glass doors!
+With options like curtains, blinds, woven wood shades, shutters, cellular shades, track panels, specialty treatments, your choices of window treatments are as fluid as your lovely sliding glass door!

-Now that you’re armed with all of this quality information, you will definitely be able to find a window treatment for your sliding door that fits your needs, style, and budget.
+Now that you’re armed with all of this quality information, it’s time to search and to find a window treatment for your sliding door that fits your needs, style, and budget.